-The standard version is available as a download under www.vega.com/downloads and "Software".
+The standard version is available as a download under www.vega.com/downloads and " Software".
 The full version is available on CD from the agency serving you.

-7.3 Saving the parameterisation data
+7.3 Save parameter adjustment data

 We recommend documenting or saving the parameterisation data via PACTware.
 That way the data are available for multiple use or service purposes.